schroedan/homebridge-my-gekko/README.md

 {
   "platforms": [
     {
-      "platform": "myGEKKO",
+      "name": "myGEKKO",
       "host": "<host>",
       "username": "<username>",
       "password": "<password>",
+      "platform": "mygekko",
+      "blinds": true,
+      "meteo": true,
       "ttl": 1,
-      "interval": 60,
+      "interval": 3,
-      "delay": 500,
+      "delay": 500
-      "names": {
-        "weather": "Weather",
-        "light": "Light",
-        "humidity": "Humidity",
-        "temperature": "Temperature"
-      },
-      "removeDevices": false,
-      "debug": false
     }
   ]
 }
 ```

-The `host` address can be the IP or the hostname of your myGEKKO.
+Either the IP or the hostname of your myGEKKO can be configured as `host`.
 Please ensure that the local QueryAPI is enabled.
 The `username` and `password` must be defined in the local QueryAPI settings of your myGEKKO.

+The discovery of blind and/or meteo accessories can be disabled by setting the `blinds` and/or `meteo` options to `false`.

-Feel free to adjust the options for client cache TTL (`ttl`), update interval (`interval`) and allocation delay (`delay`).
+Feel free to adjust the options for client cache TTL (`ttl` in seconds), update interval (`interval` in seconds) and allocation delay (`delay` in milliseconds).

-Some names for unnamed accessories (e.g. temperature sensor) can be defined via the `names` object.

-Set `"removeDevices": true` to remove all device before a discovery for new accessories starts after platform finished launching.

 ## Debugging